How to#

 OTHER INDENTED BLOCK OF CODE TO RUN IF CONDITION IS NOT TRUE

 These if statements are most useful when combined with functions.
-For example we can define the following function:
+For example you can define the following function:

 \[\begin{split} f(x) = \begin{cases} x ^ 3&\text{ if }x < 0\\ x ^ 2&\text{ otherwise} \end{cases} \end{split}\]